liuzhuotao/MiddlePolice/README.md

-This software is for the porject MiddlePolice, whose preliminary result is published in CCS 2016.
+This software is for the project MiddlePolice, whose preliminary result is published in CCS 2016.

 MiddlePolice is the first incrementally deployable DDoS-prevention system that can enforce abitrary destination-selectable policies in the middle of the Internet.